Nanofus/bianca/README.md

 - Add your RSS feeds into `rss.json`
 - Add your event reminders and messages into `reminders.json`
   - Set the time for the message using prefixes as seen in the example file.
 The allowed prefixes are `WKD` (weekday), `DAY`, `MONTH`, `YEAR` and `TIME` (hours and minutes).
 When all of the defined values match the current time, the message is sent.
 Remember to always define `TIME`, otherwise the message is sent every minute.
-- Change the update interval (seconds) and timezone in `config.json`
+- Change the timezone in `config.json`

-Bianca has no commands inside Discord at the moment.
+Bianca has no commands inside Discord at the moment, but adding events and RSS feeds through Discord is planned.